rhessinger/LogViewerForLog4Net/README.md

 To build the project you'll need to reference WPF.Themes DLL.
 It is included in the Libs directory.
 It is modified from a CodePlex project : [http://wpfthemes.codeplex.com/] that is no longer maintained.
 This will most likely be replaced or fully integrated in the near future.

 Some new features coming down the pipeline will be:
+- [ ] Migrate to .Net Standard/.Net Core/.Net 5
+- [ ] Log file support generated from other logging libraries
 - [ ] Improved file parsing
 - [ ] Database support
-- [ ] Log file support generated from other logging libraries